 How To Take Care Of Bleached Hair?

 Bleached hair needs extra care and high maintenance.
-So here we list down 11 easy yet effective tips to take care of bleached hair.
+So here we list down 11 easy yet practical tips to care for bleached hair.

 1. Get the Right Vitamins

-You can ensure a lifetime of healthy hair by first understanding how to grow it well.
-That way, knowing the right fuel to feed it, you can know that it is coming out of your scalp looking and feeling beautiful.
-You will often hear the word “biotin” thrown around when it comes to vitamins aimed at improving hair health.
-Biotin is a type of vitamin B and essentially works by supporting the enzymes that spur hair growth.
+You can ensure a lifetime of healthy hair by understanding how to grow it well.
+That way, knowing the right fuel to feed it, you can see it coming out of your scalp, looking and feeling beautiful.
+You often hear the word “biotin” thrown around regarding vitamins to improve hair health.
+Biotin is a vitamin B that essentially supports the enzymes that spur hair growth.

 With increased growth comes increased turnover of the cells on your scalp.
 And the root of healthy hair is found in the scalp (pun intended!).
 Plus, if any of your skin cells were damaged in the bleaching process, increased cell turnover will help heal your wounds faster.